Uppercrust would not be the bakery it is without the community that supports it. Click on the links below to learn about our friends:

 Opici is a family-run wine distributor based along the Eastern seaboard.
 Their portfolio includes bottles from every major wine-producing region, and their selections bring great breadth to our list.

 Pastured Life raises pastured, free-range meat and poultry, as well as the eggs and milk from those lovingly reared animals.
 Uppercrust purchases as much turkey breast as we can from them, and look forward to incorporating their hams into our menu.
 One taste – one conversation with Dave and Ginger Shields – will make you a believer.

-Our food-obsessed friends should know (if you already don’t) that UF’s Agricultural Sciences school has a meat market from 9am to 5pm every Friday.
+UF’s Agricultural Sciences school has a meat market from 9am to 5pm every Friday.
 From field to store, each step of the process is cared for by future industry leaders.
-Uppercrust has the distinct pleasure of using their bacon for quiches, and often cures their fresh hams for roses and sandwiches.
+Uppercrust has the distinct pleasure of using their bacon for quiches, and ham when it’s available!

 Uppercrust uses Plugra butter for all our pastries, enriched doughs and croissants.
 Plugra is a European-style churned butter based in Kansas City, Kansas.
 It is dense and consistent.
 It’s awesome.

 Rainbow is a local fruit and vegetable supplier located just a little past Satchel’s.
 Visit the stands Monday-Saturday and support a great local business that spends nearly all its resources on the products themselves.